MrGuy78/EventTrackerProject/README.md

 Sublime
 Mamp
 Github
+REST APIs
+AJAX

 ## Lessons Learned
 * Dynamically build a table to show and manipulate data

-* Using Javascript, JSON to parse incoming/user data, route it through the service/impl/controller, then back to user/website again
+* Using Javascript/JSON to parse incoming/user data, route it through the service/impl/controller, then back to user/website again

-*
+* To use event listeners as triggers for certain functions

+* To block certain forms, data, etc from showing until events

 ## TODOs
 * Fix Update